oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/09-sqltune/sqltune.md

 ## Introduction

-In this lab, you will use SQL Tuning Advisor (STA) to find suggestions for improving SQLs.
+In this lab, you will use SQL Tuning Advisor (SQL Tuning Advisor) to find suggestions for improving SQLs.

 Estimated Time: 10 minutes